Spider Veins Overview

 Endovenous laser treatment now supersedes vein surgery for many patients, with its higher safety profile and procedural ease.
 Patients forego anesthesia, hospital stays, and recovery time with our outpatient laser treatments.

 This technique uses lasers primarily to destroy surface veins, rather than deep veins, since it doesn’t treat venous insufficiency.
-It’s best for tiny thread veins as either an alternate or supplement to sclerotherapy.
-Our NYC vein experts don’t recommend laser treatment for those with broken, inflamed, or highly sensitive skin.
+It’s best for tiny thread veins as either an alternative or supplement to sclerotherapy.
+Our vein experts in NYC don’t recommend laser treatment for those with broken, inflamed, or highly sensitive skin.

-Have our New York City vein doctors fit you for support stockings if you’re experiencing swelling, discomfort, or discoloration.
+Have our vein doctors in New York City fit you for support stockings if you’re experiencing swelling, discomfort, or discoloration.
 When properly sized, they apply the appropriate amount of compression to release the pressure building inside of veins and push blood in the right direction.
 They won’t make current spider veins disappear, but they’ll help with the irritating symptoms.